 When planning your visit, keep in mind that like many museums in Mexico City, the Chapultepec Castle is closed on Mondays.

-Learn about Mexico’s history at the Anthropology Museum
+6. Learn about Mexico’s history at the National Museum of Anthropology

 With an overwhelming amount of museums, it can be hard to know where to start.
-So why not just go with the one that’s known as the best museums in Mexico City?
+So why not just go with the one that’s known as the best museum in Mexico City.

 Touted as the best of the city’s 150+ museums, Museo Nacional de Antropología is well worth a visit even if you’re not a history buff.